NHSCS-ORG/Post-Install-Config/README.md

 * Generate and Pull a password from a webserver so that root isn't accessable.

 ### Steps Breakdown
 This is a breakdown of how the config should apply, please note that the scripts are coded for an existing environment and may fail if they are run without modification.
-Please head the warning at the top of this page.
+Please heed the warning at the top of this page.

 #### At Install Time
 *Note: postinit.service, and postinit.sh must be included in your installer image for any of this to work.
 I'd recomend [Cubic](https://launchpad.net/cubic) to modify the stock ubuntu installer.
 You must follow or modify the path provided by postinit.service.*